siberianfox/tinygwiki/Github-Notes.md

 git pull origin your-current-branch
 </pre>

 Status tells you what branch you have open and what files are not committed.
-The pull gets you up-to-date with the centrol repo and ensures you are not going to clobber something later.
+The pull gets you up-to-date with the central repo and ensures you are not going to clobber something later.

 From here it depends on what you want to work on.
 I assume you want to go to dev to push your new changes you made.